marciscar/spaceship-titanic/README.md

 - Git + GitHub

 ## Status

 - [x] Project initialized
 - [x] Exploratory Data Analysis
 - [x] Feature Engineering
 - [x] Modeling & Evaluation
-- [ ] Final Submission & Interpretation
+- [x] Final Submission & Interpretation

+## Results & Submission

+After testing multiple models, the final selected model was a Neural Network, achieving 0.81 accuracy and macro F1-score on the validation set.

+The final predictions were exported to [`submission.csv`](Submissions/submission.csv) and are ready for submission to Kaggle.

 ## Acknowledgements